lohithgn/mudblazor-templates-blog/README.md

 ![MudBlazor](https://raw.githubusercontent.com/Garderoben/MudBlazor.Templates/master/content/MudBlazor-GitHub.png)
-# Blog Blazor Template built with MudBlazor
+# Blog Template built with Blazor & MudBlazor

-In this repo you will find a Blog template built with Blaor Wasm and MudBlazor.
-MudBlazor is a Blazor  UI library providing Google's Material Design based components.
+In this repo you will find a Blog template built with Blazor WASM and MudBlazor.

+MudBlazor is a Blazor  UI library which provides Google's Material Design based components.
 You can check out MudBlazor [here](https://www.mudblazor.com/)

 # Prerequisites